What can the Michigan Med curriculum do for my training?

 What happens if I struggle with my coursework?

 You will find support!
-Students meet with faculty coaches one-on-one throughout the M1 year.
+Students meet with their faculty coaches one-on-one throughout medical school.
 Together you will develop learning plans, and determine what guidance and support you may need.
 Additional flexibility in the curriculum can sometimes be arranged on a case-by-case basis in response to personal crisis or unusual and compelling circumstances.
 Your staff counselor is always available to provide support and explore possible accommodations and/or flexibility at any stage in the curriculum.

 In addition to the peers and faculty coaches within your House, you can access a dedicated Learning Specialist, a comprehensive collection of insider info through the Med Student Gateway sponsored by the Office of Medical Student Education, and many resources available through our Office for Health Equity and Inclusion.